Facebook Instagram Pinterest

 Spitzkoppe

 Let me tell you about the biggest (granite) rock in the world.
 And no, I'm not talking about Dwayne "The Rock" Johnson (though he is certainly a national treasure of sorts).
 I'm talking about Spitzkoppe in Namibia, and let me tell you, it's not just a rock, it's a whole vibe!
-Get your camera ready.
+Get your camera ready, this is definitely one of the most photogenic places to visit in Namibia.

-Make sure to climb up to Rock Arch and see it from all different angles but be warned: you'll want to take too many photos.
-Not just of the arch, but Spitzkoppe is just so photogenic, you’ll be camera happy for sure.
+When I climbed up to Rock Arch, I got to see it from all different angles, but be warned: I took far too many photos.
+Not just of the arch, but the rocky outcrops of Spitzkoppe as a whole are just so photogenic, you’ll be camera happy for sure.
 I was, and I’m not afraid to show you!

 Spitzkoppe in Namibia